Lower School Curriculum By Grade

 8th Grade

 Class Eight, like the final note of the octave, comes around again to the beginning of the scale – yet transformed.
 The overarching theme, this year, is that students find their connection to the whole world and, through that process, come to know themselves.
-Students are encouraged to take greater responsibility for their learning and given the opportunity for self-discovery through an independent ‘eighth grade project’.
+Students are encouraged to take greater responsibility for their learning and given the opportunity for self-discovery.
 Teachers strive to awaken the light of thinking as students cross the threshold from childhood to young adulthood.

 HISTORY: Mirroring the development of the adolescent, topics in history include studies of the American, French, and Industrial Revolutions, as well as the U. S. Civil War.
 Students are introduced to the development of the United States as the world’s first free democracy and travel in changing consciousness to modern times.

 LANGUAGE ARTS: Working from the rich literature available to this age group, students read novels relating to main lesson work, biographies, short stories, poetry, plays, and begin work with factual writings.
 Writing styles and moods are examined and, in poetry, the emphasis is on dramatic and lyric styles, ballads, simile, metaphor, and the use of adjectives.
-We continue working with speech, recitation, and drama, which culminates in the production of the class play – usually taken from Shakespeare.
+We continue working with speech, recitation, and drama, which culminates in the production of the class play – sometimes taken from Shakespeare.
 Grammar, punctuation, parts of speech, and paragraph writing is reviewed, and essay writing introduced.
-Writing styles are expanded to include the formal independent research report with the eighth grade project.
-Public speaking and presentation is polished as each student formally shares their discoveries and artistic endeavors from this project with the school community.
+Writing styles are expanded to include the formal independent research report.
+Public speaking and presentation is polished as each student formally shares their discoveries and artistic endeavors from a project with the school community.

 MATHEMATICS AND GEOMETRY: Expanding upon the mathematics and algebra introduced in seventh grade, students are challenged in signed numbers, working in different number bases, adding, subtracting, multiplying, and dividing binomials.
 Solving equations, simplifying and evaluating expressions, and practical applications to algebra are practiced.
 Quadratic equations are brought, along with the distributive property, factoring, rules of exponents, and square roots.
 In geometry, students discover the theories behind the five Platonic Solids and then construct them in paper and clay.
 They work with three- dimensional figures to find perimeter, area, and volume.